 Matsumoto Castle – history

-Matsumoto Castle is the oldest one in Japan and one of the five best preserved original castles in the country.
+Matsumoto Castle is the oldest one in Japan and one of the five best-preserved original castles in the country.
 There are many castles in Japan, but most of them are exact replicas of originals.
-Matsumoto Castle is one of the best-preserved examples of a flatland castle, due to it is not built on a hilltop or amid rivers, but on a plain.
-It is surrounded by a triple deep moat, thick walls, narrow and winding stairs, narrow passageways and numerous machicoulis, so it had excellent defense functions.
-The castle is made of wood, so during the siege it was an easy target for flaming shots.
+Matsumoto Castle is one of the best-preserved examples of a flatland castle, it is not built on a hilltop or amid rivers, but on a plain.
+It is surrounded by a triple deep moat, thick walls, narrow and winding stairs, narrow passageways and numerous machicoulis, so it had excellent defence functions.
+The castle is made of wood, so during the siege, it was an easy target for flaming shots.
 However, its strategic position, made the castle difficult to take it.
 On the way to the main hall, it was necessary to overcome three more defensive walls, behind which the palace of the ruler was placed, and more than 1200 samurai houses.

 The “Crow Castle”

 The castle has 600 m2 at its base of surface and was built on a square plan.
 In the middle, there is a tower that is 30 meters high.
 Next to it, there are two lower towers as well, connected to each other by a corridor.
 Donjon was built on a stone pedestal, with smooth and steep walls falling directly into the water.